Office of Academic Affiliations

 - VA Point of Contact email address

-- Select VHA Mandatory Training for Trainees.
+- Click on the item VHA Mandatory Training for Trainees

 Annual Refresher Course for VHA Trainees